Baldwin VII, Count of Flanders

-Baldwin VII of Flanders (1093 – 17 July 1119) was Count of Flanders from 1111 to 1119.
+Baldwin VII (1093 – 17 July 1119) was Count of Flanders from 1111 to 1119.

 Baldwin was the son of Count Robert II of Flanders and Clementia of Burgundy.
 He succeeded his father as count when he died on 5 October 1111.

 Reign

 Baldwin succeeded his father as count when he died on 5 October 1111.
 He was under the influence of his powerful mother Clementia of Burgundy.
 He tried to assert independence from her, but she still remained influential behind the scenes.
 Baldwin was an impetuous and impulsive young man, extremely hostile towards Henry I of England.
 The inexperienced new count solicited the advice of his cousin, Charles the Good, who was several years older.
 It was Baldwin who arranged the marriage of Charles to the heiress of the County of Amiens, Margaret of Clermont, in 1118.
 Baldwin invaded Normandy in 1118 and raided many towns.

 In 1105, Baldwin married Hawise of Brittany (also called Havide), daughter of Duke Alan IV of Brittany.
 The groom was twelve and the bride nine.
 The union, in all probability, was never consummated.
 They were divorced in 1110.
 Baldwin did not remarry.
 Baldwin and Hawise had no known issue.